 Part of self reliance and protecting your family’s food security is knowing how to use the wild things around you.
 Did you know that there are plenty of wild things to eat in the spring?
+After the long winter, it’s so good to do some spring foraging to get some free food.
 Let’s talk about identifying, foraging, and using these helpful wild food sources today!

 Why would you want to forage?